Category Archives: Romantic Drama

 Grade: B+

 The V.I.P.’s (1963) is a sweeping drama set against a foggy London airport.
-It’s a very good film but hardly a masterpiece as the trials and tribulations of the stranded passengers are explored and sometimes intersect in standard ways.
+It’s a good film but hardly a masterpiece as the trials and tribulations of the stranded passengers are explored and sometimes intersect in standard ways.

 The film is formulaic and offers little surprise but I enjoyed it and was entertained by the parade of stars shuffling through the vast airport.